Education Research Current Organisation and Cooperation NL

 • Secure your devices with a password and encryption.

-• Use VU Onedrive for file storage and sharing and turn to SURFdrive in an emergency.
+• Use VU Onedrive for file storage and sharing.
 Under no circumstances use commercial storage services!

 • Do not use public computers, for example in hotel lobbies.